-Seyed-Abdulreza Seyed-Reihani - did his PhD in Mechanical Engineering with Greg Jackson at the University of Maryland.
+Seyed-Abdulreza Seyed-Reihani – did his PhD in Mechanical Engineering with Greg Jackson at the University of Maryland.
 As a postdoc in the Green group he worked on several projects, including modeling exhaust catalysts.
-He worked for Numerica and now runs a small consulting company, before joining the University of Illinois as a Research Scientist.
+He worked for Numerica and ran a small consulting company, before joining the University of Illinois as a Research Scientist.

-Michael Singer - Dr. Singer received his PhD in Applied Mathematics from Cornell University.
+Michael Singer – Dr. Singer received his PhD in Applied Mathematics from Cornell University.
 As a Postdoctoral Associate in the Green Group, he worked on model reduction for reacting flows and on developing a simulator for HCCI engines.
-He worked at Lawrence Livermore National Laboratory for several years and is now doing R&D at Heart Flow, Inc. in California.
+He worked at Lawrence Livermore National Laboratory and then did R&D at Heart Flow, Inc. in California.
 He is the founder of Landrew Enterprises and Stenomics, Inc.

-Yee San Su - Dr. Su got his undergraduate degree at Stanford and did his PhD at MIT co-supervised by Prof. Jackie Ying and Prof. Green.
+Yee San Su – Dr. Su got his undergraduate degree at Stanford and did his PhD at MIT co-supervised by Prof. Jackie Ying and Prof. Green.
 He worked for Exponents then was a fellow working for the federal government.
-He now lives and works in Northern Virginia and works for a think tank.
+He now lives in Northern Virginia and works for a think tank.